mugenkyou/McpXbridge/README.md

 ### Navigation Tools
 - `mcp_mcpbridgex_navigate` - Navigate to a specified URL
 - `mcp_mcpbridgex_go_back` - Navigate to the previous page in browser history
-- `mcp_mcpbridgex_go_forward` - Navigate to the next page in browser history
+- `goForward` - Navigate to the next page in browser history

 ### Interaction Tools
 - `mcp_mcpbridgex_click` - Click on page elements using CSS selectors or ARIA queries
 - `mcp_mcpbridgex_hover` - Hover over specified elements
-- `mcp_mcpbridgex_type` - Input text into form fields and text areas
+- `type` - Input text into form fields and text areas
-- `mcp_mcpbridgex_select_option` - Select options from dropdown menus
+- `selectOption` - Select options from dropdown menus
-- `mcp_mcpbridgex_press_key` - Send keyboard events to the active page
+- `pressKey` - Send keyboard events to the active page
-- `mcp_mcpbridgex_wait` - Pause execution for specified time intervals
+- `wait` - Pause execution for specified time intervals

 ### Inspection Tools
-- `mcp_mcpbridgex_snapshot` - Generate accessibility tree snapshots of page content
+- `snapshot` - Generate accessibility tree snapshots of page content
-- `mcp_mcpbridgex_get_console_logs` - Retrieve browser console messages and errors
+- `getConsoleLogs` - Retrieve browser console messages and errors
-- `mcp_mcpbridgex_screenshot` - Capture PNG screenshots of the current page state
+- `screenshot` - Capture PNG screenshots of the current page state

 ## Browser Extension Setup

-The MCPBridge browser extension facilitates communication between the MCP server and browser tabs:
+The McpXbridge browser extension facilitates communication between the MCP server and browser tabs:

 1. Open Chrome or Chromium browser
 2. Go to the Chrome Web Store
-3. Search for "MCPBRIDGEX" extension
+3. Search for "McpXbridge" extension
 4. Click "Add to Chrome" to install the extension
-5. The extension will connect automatically to your running MCPBridge server
+5. The extension will connect automatically to your running McpXbridge server

 ## API Reference

-MCPBridge implements the Model Context Protocol specification, providing a standardized interface for browser automation.
+McpXbridge implements the Model Context Protocol specification, providing a standardized interface for browser automation.
 All tools follow MCP conventions for parameter passing and result handling.

 ### Example Usage